-DC 4 A device control character which is primarily intended for turning off, stopping or interrupting an ancillary device.
+DC4 A device control character which is primarily intended for turning off, stopping or inter- rupting an ancillary device.
 If it is not required for this purpose, it may be used for any other device control function not provided by other DCs.

-Examples of use of the device controls 1) One switching on $-DC_2$ off $-DC_4$ 10.
-Two independent switchings First one $on - DC_2$ $off - DC_4$ Second one on - $DC_1$ off - $DC_3$ 11.
-Two dependent switchings General $on - DC_2$ $off - DC_4$ Particular on $- DC_1$ off $- DC_3$ 12.
-Input and output switching Output on $-DC_2$ off $-DC_4$
+Examples of use of the device controls

+1) one switching on - DC $2$ off - DC $4$

+2) two independent switchings

+first one on $-DC_2$ off $-DC_4$

+second one on $-DC_1$ off $-DC_3$

+3) Two dependent switchings

+General on $-DC_2$ off $-DC_4$

+Particular on $-DC_1$ off $-DC_3$

+4) Input and Output switching

+output on $-DC_2$ off $-DC_4$

-DEL $ \begin{array}{ccc} \text{Input} & \text{on} - \text{DC}1 & \text{off} - \text{DC}3 \\ \hline \\ Delete - \text{A character used primarily to erase or obliterate an erroneous or unwanted character in punched tape.
-DEL characters may also \\ \end{array} $ serve to accomplish media-fill or time-fill.
+DEL - Delete - A character used primarily to erase or obliterate an erroneous or unwanted character in punched tape.
+DEL characters may also serve to accomplish media-fill or time-fill.
 They may be inserted into or removed from a stream of data without affecting the information content of that stream, but then the addition or removal of these characters may affect the information layout and/or the control of equipment.

-DLE ata link escape - A transmission control character which will change the meaning of a limited number tiguously following characters.
+DLE - Data link escape - A transmission control character which will change the meaning of a limited number of contiguously following characters.
 It is used exclusively to provide supplementary data transmission control functions.
-Only graphic char- acters and transmission control characters can be used in DLE sequences.
-EM id of medium - A control character that may be used to identify the physical end of a medium, or the f the used portion of a medium, or the end of the wanted portion of data recorded on a medium.
+Only graphic characters and transmission control characters can be used in DLE sequences.

+EM - End of medium - A control character that may be used to identify the physical end of a medium, or the end of the used portion of a medium, or the end of the wanted portion of data recorded on a medium.
 The position of this character does not necessarily correspond to the physical end of the medium.

-ENQ Enquiry - A transmission control character used as a request for a response from a remote station - the response may include station identification and/or station status.
+ENQ - Enquiry - A transmission control character used as a request for a response from a remote station - the response may include station identification and/or station status.
 When a "Who are you?" function is required on the general switched transmission network, the first use of ENQ after the connection is established shall have the meaning "Who are you?" (station identification).
 Subsequent use of ENQ may, or may not, include the function "Who are you?", as determined by agreement.

-EOT nd of transmission - A transmission control character used to indicate the conclusion of the transmis- f one or more texts.
-ESC cape - A control character which is used to provide an additional control function.
-It alters the mean- a limited number of contiguously following bit combinations which constitute the escape sequence.
+EOT - End of transmission - A transmission control character used to indicate the conclusion of the transmission of one or more texts.

+ESC - Escape - A control character which is used to provide an additional control function.
+It alters the meaning of a limited number of contiguously following bit combinations which constitute the escape sequence.
 Escape sequences are used to obtain additional control functions which may provide among other things graphic sets outside the standard set.
 Such control functions must not be used as additional transmission controls.
 The use of the character ESC and of the escape sequences in conjunction with code extension techniques is the subject of an ISO Standard.
-ETB id of transmission block - A transmission control character used to indicate the end of a transmission of data where data are divided into such blocks for transmission purposes.
-ETX End of text - A transmission control character which terminates a text.
-13. - Form feed - A format effector which advances the active position to the same character position on a predetermined line of the next form or page.
-HT positic - Horizontal tabulation - A format effector which advances the active he next predetermined character position on the same line.